myprogrammerpersonality/image-recognition/README.md

 # Image Recognition
-Here I tried to make a set of templates for diffrent task in field of image recognition and computer vision using TorchVision package.
+Here I tried to make a set of templates for different tasks in image recognition and computer vision using the TorchVision package.

 ## Tasks
-1. Binary Classification (CNN from scratch, Sigmoid Activiation, BinaryCrossEntropyLoss)
+1. Binary Classification (CNN from scratch, Sigmoid Activation, BinaryCrossEntropyLoss)
 2. MultiClass Classification (CNN from scratch, ReLu, CrossEntropy)
-3. MultiClass Classification (CNN from pretrained models)
+3. MultiClass Classification (CNN from pre-trained models)
 4. Object Detection (find object label, position, mask)

 ## Usage